nipype/pydra/_sources/input_spec.rst.txt

 `output_file_template` (`str`):
    If provided, the field is treated also as an output field and it is added to the output spec.
    The template can use other fields, e.g. `{file1}`.
-   Used in order to create an output specification.
+   Used in order to create an output definition.

 `output_field_name` (`str`, used together with `output_file_template`)
    If provided the field is added to the output spec with changed name.
-   Used in order to create an output specification.
+   Used in order to create an output definition.

 `keep_extension` (`bool`, default: `True`):
    A flag that specifies if the file extension should be removed from the field value.
-   Used in order to create an output specification.
+   Used in order to create an output definition.

 `readonly` (`bool`, default: `False`):
    If `True` the input field can't be provided by the user but it aggregates other input fields